-The Empower Ankle featured in this video is the gold standard for “off-road” activities.
-It is difficult to spot any difference in this double-amputee’s ability to navigate this terrain versus that of a trail runner with natural limbs.
+The Empower Ankle featured in this video is the current gold standard for “off-road” activities when it comes to bionic ankles/feet.
+It is difficult to spot any difference in this double amputee’s ability to navigate this terrain versus that of a trail runner with all-natural limbs.

 Empower Ankle again.
 Think about the foot dynamics going on here, i.e. the slippage, the varying levels of surface support, and the need for constant adjustment.
 The sensor capabilities and adjustment algorithms in the Empower are insane!